looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

    The target is the name of the recipe you want to build.
 Common targets are the images in ``meta/recipes-core/images``, ``meta/recipes-sato/images``, and so forth all found in the :term:`Source Directory`.
-Alternatively, the target can be the name of a recipe for a specific piece of software such as BusyBox.
+Or, the target can be the name of a recipe for a specific piece of software such as BusyBox.
 For more details about the images the OpenEmbedded build system supports, see the